malixian/clockwork/README.md

 ## 1. NVIDIA Driver and CUDA

 Make sure NVIDIA driver and CUDA are installed and CUDA is on your PATH.
-MPI cluster machines have CUDA 9 installed by default.
-You can check if CUDA is installed and the version by running `nvcc --version`
+MPI cluster machines have CUDA 9 installed by default; however Clockwork may also work with other CUDA versions.
+You can check if CUDA is installed and the version by running `nvcc --version`.

+**Google Cloud VMs** We have tested the below instructions using Operating System `Deep Learning on Linux`, Version `Deep Learning Image: Base m55 (with CUDA 10.0)`.
+This image comes with CUDA pre-installed.
+If you use this image, remove `conda` from your `PATH` variable, else you will see protobuf version mismatch errors.

 ## 2. Required Packages